 Groups may not use the Library’s address or phone number as the organization’s contact point.
 Groups may not store any items at the Library.

-Only non-alcoholic beverages and cold food such as light snacks or box lunches may be served in the meeting rooms.
+Only non-alcoholic beverages, cold snacks, or delivered food such as box lunches or pizzas may be served in the meeting rooms.
 All supplies must be provided by the organization hosting the event.

 Adequate supervision by at least one adult per 10 children must be provided for groups of young people less than 18 years of age.